bluescarni/obake/doc/install.rst

 Visual Studio:

-* Due to various compiler issues, only MSVC 2019 is currently able to compile obake.
+* Due to various compiler issues, only recent versions of MSVC 2019 are currently able to compile obake.
 * It is possible to use ``clang-cl`` to compile obake with MSVC 2017.
 This means that Clang will be used as a C/C++ compiler, while the